 Chipset: X570 | Memory: 2x DIMM, 64GB, DDR4-4533+ | Expansion Slots: 1x PCIe 4.0 x16 | Video Outputs: HDMI 2.0, DisplayPort 1.4 | USB Ports: 2x USB 3.2 Gen2, 2x USB 3.2 Gen1, 1x USB 3.2 Gen2 Thunderbolt 3 | Network: 1x Gigabit LAN, Intel 802.11ax WiFi | Storage: 1x M.2 Socket Gen4, 4x SATA

 Due to its small size, the Phantom Gaming ITX only features 2 DIMM slots with support for a maximum capacity of 64GB running at up to 4533 Mhz speeds.
+Therefore, the board will support most of the Ryzen 5000 series compatible RAM out there.
 This limits the upgrade options for people with 8 or 16GB memory modules but that is standard on Mini-ITX.
 There is only 1 PCIe Gen 4 M.2 slot, only 1 PCIe Gen 4 card slot, and only 4 SATA ports so people with a lot of drives need to take that into consideration as well.
 One of the most unique features of the Phantom Gaming ITX is the inclusion of Thunderbolt 3, which opens up a vast number of possibilities for people who can utilize the potential of that link.

 Aesthetically, the board is nice looking with aggressive red and black patterns and also an integrated RGB implementation at the lower end of the board.
 It also features a built-in IO shield.
 The combination of high-end power delivery with the inclusion of all the necessary features in a small form factor makes the ASRock X570 Phantom Gaming ITX/TB3 our recommendation for Mini-ITX enthusiasts.